 These are just a few of the great Black-owned businesses in New York.
-Message us on Instagram @iloveny if there are any other Black-owned businesses you love in NYS!
+Message us on Instagram @iloveny to feature Black-owned businesses you love in New York State!

 Credit @zenblacksheep on Instagram

-Allie B’s Cozy Kitchen: Feast on generational recipes that pay homage to the chef’s Southern roots, from fried chick to smokey ribs and classic sweet potato fries.
+Allie B’s Cozy Kitchen: Feast on generational recipes that pay homage to the chef’s Southern roots, from fried chicken to smoky ribs and classic sweet potato fries.

 Credit @violetsbakeryny on Instagram

-Violet’s Bakery: Head to Saugerties and grab a cornetti or try the bakery’s first vegan dessert, a cinnamon apple coffee cake square.
+Violet’s Bakery: Head to Saugerties and grab a cornetti or try a scrumptious vegan cinnamon apple coffee cake square.

-The Juice Branch: Try over 100 different cold pressed juices and smoothies, acai bowls, and join the health wave, with a new location also located in Hudson, NY.
+The Juice Branch: Try over 100 different cold-pressed juices and smoothies, acai bowls, and join the health wave in Catskill, with a second location also located in Hudson.

-Delightful Bites by Nina: Using local and simple ingredients, Nina offers your favorite pastries, custom cakes, cupcakes and cookies in Cairo, NY.
+Delightful Bites by Nina: Using local and simple ingredients, Nina offers your favorite pastries, custom cakes, cupcakes, and cookies in Cairo.